How to Eliminate Junk Mail (& Email) Once and For All

 Unroll.Me is a free—and super handy—online service that allows you to unsubscribe from unwanted emails.
 Once you sign up for an account, Unroll.Me will show you all of your subscription emails, and you can stop the ones you don’t want to receive.
 You can also condense the ones you do want to keep getting into one, with the service’s “Rollup” feature.
 That way, you’ll get all the important subscriptions in one easy digest.

 Would you rather just deal with your emails within your inbox itself?
 If you use Gmail, you can use the search function to pull up all your subscriptions.
 Since subscription-type emails generally always contain an “unsubscribe” option at the bottom so you can manage your preferences, type in “unsubscribe” in the search bar, and they’ll all come up.
 Then, go into an email from each source and click the unsubscribe option to get yourself off their mailing lists.
 Delete them as you go, and soon you’ll stop receiving all those pesky emails.

 Use the “Mark as Spam” Option

-Another option for stopping unwanted emails from infiltrating your inbox?
-Use the "Report Spam" or "Mark as Spam" features in Gmail and Yahoo (other email providers should have a similar option as well for you to flag junk mail).
-Even though many of the newsletter emails you receive aren't always spam—they're usually emails you've signed up for but now no longer need or want—reporting them as spam will get them out of your inbox and into your junk mail folder, so they'll all be out of sight and out of mind.
-By marking unsolicited emails you flag as spam, your email provider will typically put subsequent emails from that address directly into your spam folder so you don't have to take any further action.
+If you’ve tried and tried to unsubscribe but the emails keep coming, you can use the “Report Spam” or “Mark as Spam” features in Gmail and Yahoo (other email providers should have a similar option as well for you to flag junk mail).
+Reporting them as spam will get them out of your inbox and into your junk mail folder, so they’ll all be out of sight and out of mind.
+By marking unsolicited emails you flag as spam, your email provider will typically put subsequent emails from that address directly into your spam folder so you don’t have to take any further action.